Makes 1 large round loaf

 Vegetable oil spray

 1. FOR LEVAIN: Combine flour, water, and starter in small bowl and stir with wooden spoon until uniform.
-Cover with plastic wrap and let sit until about tripled in volume, 8 to 12 hours.
-Use immediately or transfer to refrigerator and use within 24 hours.
+Cover with plastic wrap and let sit until doubled in volume, 3 to 5 hours.
+Transfer to refrigerator and use within 7 days.

 2. FOR DOUGH: Set 1 tablespoon of water aside.
 Whisk remaining water and levain together in large bowl (save remaining levain for future use or discard).
 Add flour, and, using wooden spoon, stir mixture, scraping up dry flour from bottom of bowl until dough comes together and no dry flour remains.
 Cover with plastic wrap and let rest at room temperature for 30 minutes.